DSharpPlus/DSharpPlus/docs/source/reference/DiscordClient.rst

 	Called whenever a user is updated.
 Takes ``UserUpdateEventArgs`` as an argument, with following parameters:

 	:param User: The user (instance of :doc:`DiscordUser </reference/DiscordUser>`) that was updated.
+	:param UserBefore: The user (instance of :doc:`DiscordUser </reference/DiscordUser>`) before it was updated.

 .. attribute:: VoiceStateUpdate